algorithmiaio/sample-apps/recipes/horizon-detector/readme.md

 This Python script allows you to specify an input image, passes it through the horizon-detection service, and straightens out the image (while optionally cropping and resampling it).

-For the full blog post related to this recipe, see [Introduction to Horizon Line Estimation](http://blog.algorithmia.com/introduction-to-horizon-line-estimation/).
+For the full blog post related to this recipe, see [How to Rotate Images in Python Using a Horizon Detection Algorithm](http://blog.algorithmia.com/how-to-rotate-images-in-python-using-a-horizon-detection-algorithm/).

 ## Getting Started